furkanalk/furkanalk.github.io/docs/README.md

 <img src="../assets/images/readme/powerups.png" alt="Powerups" width="500">

 - **Shield:**
   Grants a temporary 10-second shield.
 While active, collisions trigger an explosion effect but do not harm the airplane.
+Spawn Rate: **%58**

 - **Heart (Life):**
   Adds an extra life, helping players survive longer.
+Spawn Rate: **%12**

 - **Flare:**
   When collected, flares can be fired using the Space key to clear hazards from the screen.
+Spawn Rate: **%30**

   > Power-ups are collected using the collision detection mechanism and managed in `logic.js` and `mini_game.js`.